cchannon/WhatIsThis/README.md

 * https://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi/usage

 ## Let's write some code!
 Grab the Python script from this Github lirary and copy it to your Raspberry Pi.
-I copied it directly to the \root\pi directory, but really you can put it anywhere you want the file and all its pictures to be saved.
+I copied it directly to the /home/pi directory, but really you can put it anywhere you want the file and all its pictures to be saved.

 Open the Python script in your Raspberry Pi (it should contain a Python IDE) and edit the _key variable on line 14 to match the API key you got from the Cognitive Services site for yout Computer Vision API.